Pipp432/final/Hash/README.md

 # Hash Table & Hash Function
+## Hash Table
+&ensp;A hash table is an array that uses hashing to store its data this allows for quick retrieval of data.<br>

 ## Hashing
 &ensp;Hashing is a technique is a process of mapping key, values into the hash table by using hash functions (denoted as H(x)).
 In most cases the effiency of hashing is dependent on the hash function used.